jasonpolites/gcf-recipes/ocr/README.md

 # Google Cloud Functions Recipes
-## Cloud Pub/Sub
+## OCR with Cloud Vision API and Google Translate API

 ### Overview
-This recipe shows you how to publish messages to a Cloud Pub/Sub topic from a Cloud Function.
+This recipe shows you how to use the Cloud Vision API together with the Google Translate API using Cloud Pub/Sub as a message bus.
 Where applicable:

 **Replace [PROJECT-ID] with your Cloud Platform project ID**